-- 1. An Incomplete ("I") is a temporary grade which may be assigned by a faculty member to a student who, for reasons beyond their control, cannot finish the assigned course work by the end of the term as defined in the course syllabus. - 2.
-The following conditions apply to this grade: - The student's work to date is passing (D or better) - Required work may be reasonably completed in the agreed upon time frame - The "I" is not assigned as a substitute for an "F" or other such failing grade - The "I" is not used as a means of raising a grade by doing additional work after a final grade has been assigned. - The student initiates the request for the grade before the end of the term. - 3.
-Students must initiate the process using the Contract for an incomplete grade and obtain the approval of their instructor and the instructor's Department Chair or Division Director.
-This contract will specify what work remains, how it is to be completed, the grades earned in all assignments to date and the deadline.
+- 1. An Incomplete ("I") is a temporary grade which may be assigned to a student who, for reasons beyond their control, cannot finish the assigned course work by the end of the term as defined in the course syllabus. - 2.
+The following conditions apply to this grade: - The faculty member will clearly define the assignments or the academic product(s) to be delivered by the student and the due dates.
+The due date cannot be later than the last day of the subsequent semester in which the course was taken. - The student initiates the request for the grade before the end of the term. - 3.
+Students must initiate the process using the Incomplete Grade Request eForm and obtain the approval of their instructor.
+This form will specify what work remains, how it is to be completed, and the deadline.
 It will remain in the student's record, with finalized copies to the student, instructor and the appropriate Department Chair or Division Director. - 4.
-Faculty who have agreed to this process may assign an "I" before the grade deadline; the contract is due in the student's record within two weeks of this date.
-Contracts which are not received within two weeks will result in an "F" grade being assigned. - 5.
-The deadline for initiating the process is 24 hours before the final exam for that course, absent any exigent circumstances which would prevent a student from making the request.
+Once a faculty member has agreed to this process, the Office of the Registrar will assign an "I" before the grade deadline. - 5.
+The deadline for initiating the process is 24 hours before the final exam for that course, absent any exigent circumstances that would prevent a student from making the request.
 However, students are encouraged to engage in dialogue with their instructor as soon as they are aware that circumstances may delay completion of course work. - 6.
-The faculty and student will determine a mutually agreeable deadline for completion of the course work; however, this cannot be later than the last day of the subsequent semester in which the course was taken.
+The faculty will determine a deadline for completion of the course work; however, this cannot be later than the last day of the subsequent semester in which the course was taken.
 The student should be encouraged to complete work as soon as reasonably possible. - 7.
 A student, upon consultation with their faculty member, may appeal to extend the deadline for the "I," however, this extension may not be longer than the final day of the subsequent term in which the course was taken. - 8.
 Failure to meet the agreed upon deadline will result in an "F" grade being recorded on the students' academic record.
 Absent exigent circumstances, this action is not subject to appeal. - 9.
 When the work is turned in to the satisfaction of the faculty member, a Change of Grade form should be submitted with the appropriate final grade.

-Repeating Courses: Graduate students may elect to repeat up to two courses when the grades earned are "B- "or lower.
+Repeating Courses: Graduate students may elect to repeat up to two courses when the grades earned are "B-" or lower.